MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-create-clusters-cli.md

 After a few minutes, the command completes and returns JSON-formatted information about the cluster.

 [!NOTE]
-To use Azure RBAC or workload identity for an AKS cluster, you must pass the required parameters during cluster creation.
+To use Azure RBAC or workload identity for an AKS cluster, you must pass the required parameters during cluster creation using Azure CLI.
 Currently, updating an existing AKS cluster to enable workload identity and/or Azure RBAC is not supported.
 For more information, see [Use Azure RBAC for Kubernetes authorization](/azure/aks/hybrid/azure-rbac-23h2) or "Use workload identity for your cluster".

 ## Connect to the Kubernetes cluster